 July 31, 1944: A busy day for Judy.
-From 10 a.m. to 3:30p.m. she was at MGM working on The Clock, specifically on a “silent photographic test” per the assistant director’s notes.
+From 10 a.m. to 3:30 p.m., she was at MGM working on The Clock, specifically on a “silent photographic test” according to the assistant director’s notes.

-Later that evening, Judy was at the Decca Records Studios in Hollywood with Bing Crosby.
-The two recorded duets of “You’ve Got Me Where You Want Me” and “Mine.”
+Later that evening, she was at the Decca Records Studios in Hollywood with Bing Crosby.
+The two recorded “You’ve Got Me Where You Want Me” and “Mine.”
 The session lasted from 7 to 10:15 p.m.

 “You’ve Got Me Where You Want Me” was released on April 19, 1945, on the “B” side of Record #23410 with “Yah-Ta-Ta, Yah-Ta-Ta (Talk, Talk, Talk) (recorded on March 9, 1945, also a duet with Crosby) on the “A” side.
 The single peaked at #5 on the Billboard charts in late 1945.

-The singles can be found on the 2011 comprehensive anthology CD set from JSP Records “Judy Garland – Smilin’ Through – The Singles Collection 1936 – 1947.”
-All have been masterfully restored and remastered.
+The singles can be found on the comprehensive anthology CD set from JSP Records released in 2011, “Judy Garland – Smilin’ Through – The Singles Collection 1936 – 1947.”

 July 31, 1954: A few A Star Is Born items.
 The film had just completed its lengthy production thanks to the addition of, as noted above, “Judy’s life story set to music” (the “Born In A Trunk” sequence).
 According to that last article, Judy spent time studying “the car-hopping trade by eating lunches every day at drive-ins so she could watch the girls at work.
 Then she progressed to carrying her own tray from the kitchen and hooking it on her car.”

 July 31, 1955: The re-release of The Wizard of Oz was enjoying big business in theaters around the country.